AirTag for Construction Tools

 AirTag Tracking for Construction Tools and Jobsite Equipment

-Contractors lose thousands of dollars per year to misplaced and stolen tools.
-AirTag + TagLogger gives crews a practical way to track every power tool, drill, saw, trailer, and toolbox across jobsites — with recovery-grade location history when something goes missing.
+Contractors lose thousands a year to tool theft and unreturned gear.
+AirTag + TagLogger gives every drill, saw, and trailer a recovery-grade location history — and a chain-of-custody record when something walks off the jobsite.

 Why contractors lose tools (and why it keeps happening)